Configuring your server

 family: family.myente.xyz

-By default, all the values redirect to our publicly hosted production services.
-After you are done with filling the values, restart museum and the App will start utilizing those endpoints for everything instead of the Ente's prod instances.
+After you are done with filling the values, restart museum and the app will start utilizing those endpoints instead of Ente's production instances.

 into my-ente

-and stop all the docker containers with docker compose down
+and stop all the Docker containers with docker compose down

-to completely stop all the containers and restart them with docker compose up -d
+and restart them with docker compose up -d

 .

-Similarly, you can read the default local.yaml
+Similarly, you can use the default local.yaml

-for many other functionalities like SMTP, Discord Notifications, Hardcoded-OTT's, etc.
+for many other functionalities like SMTP, Discord notifications, Hardcoded-OTTs, etc.